FarronF/limerick-council-meetings/meetings/2020/12/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 4th November 2020.md

 than 100m2.
 Air to water heat pumps provide both space and hot water and are

 suitable for larger homes.
-Both systems incorporate an external fan and compressor--- 8
+Both systems incorporate an external fan and compressor
+---
+8

 unit, which is usually placed at the rear of the property and looks like an air